42Crunch/api-security-audit-action/README.md

 This parameter can be useful if you are not using the action for CI/CD or pull request scenarios, but simply want it to keep updating Code Scanning alerts on each code change.

+### `platform-url`

+42Crunch Platform URL.
+Default: `https://platform.42crunch.com`

+If you are an enterprise customer _not_ accessing 42Crunch Platform at https://platform.42crunch.com, enter the URL you use to access the platform.

+### `log-level`

+Log level, one of: FATAL, ERROR, WARN, INFO, DEBUG.
+Default `INFO`

 ## Prerequisites

 Create an API token in 42Crunch platform and copy its value into a [repository secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) named `API_TOKEN`.